tianhao-stan-wu/tianhao-stan-wu.github.io/_pages/resources.md

 3. ‘In mathematics you don't understand things.
 You just get used to them.’ --- Neumann

+4. ‘Nothing in all the world is more dangerous than sincere ignorance and conscientious stupidity.’ --- King

-4. ‘Ask the right question is more significant than blindly try to solve a question.’ --- Musk
+5. ‘Ask the right question is more significant than blindly try to solve a question.’ --- Musk

-5. ‘If you are depressed, you are living in the past.
+6. ‘If you are depressed, you are living in the past.
 If you are anxious, you are living in the future.
 If you are at peace, you are living in the present.’

-6. ‘Two things could be equivalent, however they look very differently.
+7. ‘Two things could be equivalent, however they look very differently.
 Two things could be different, however they look very similar.’ --- from propositional logic